jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Tying parameters together directly states a direct dependency.
 No direct reference to the parameter objects are required inside the parent command.

 Next to making sub-command directly dependent on each other like that, input output can also be between a sub-commands parameter and a sub-object of the parent command.
-This does not create a direct dependency between sub-commands, but it does create an indirect dependency.
+This might not create a direct dependency between sub-commands, but it might create an indirect dependency.

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.062.png)